What Property Documents are important to have?

 You already know that you need certain property documents to show that you are a house owner.
 The property may be a house, flat or a piece of land, and you must have the documents for verifying your ownership.

 But why is it important to claim your ownership?
 Mainly, the proof of ownership is something you can show to claim that you own the house you’re living in or the land you’ve grown a garden into.
+You may also need to claim your ownership to avoid inheritance tax on a property.
 You may need the following property documents in this regard:

 Quitclaim & Warranty Deeds